ajnelson/diskprint_workflow/README.md

-# Forensic differencing workflow
+# Diskprint differencing workflow

+## Initial setup

+Before your first run, you will need to run these commands to guarantee your environment will support the differencing workflow:

+    ./git_submodule_init.sh
+    deps/augment_shell.sh ; source ~/.bashrc
+    sudo deps/install_dependent_packages_(your supported OS here)
+    ./bootstrap.sh

+If `bootstrap.sh` fails, it should provide you sufficient instructions to fix things up so you can run it to completion.
+If bootstrap worked, running it again will cause no changes.

+To check to see if the execution environment's setup alright (without checking for the database being live), run this script:

+    tests/check_env.sh

+### Setting up the database

+The database tables are managed in a separate repository, `diskprint_database`.

+The `src/differ.cfg.sample` file in the workflow repository (not the database repository) contains configuration information necessary to connect to the database.
+Copy it to `src/differ.cfg` and modify it to fit your environment.

+Check that the database is queryable with this script:

+    tests/check_db.sh

 ## Running

-The workflow runs by invoking the script and passing the path to the last diskprint tarball, and the root directory of where your results will be planted.
+The workflow runs by invoking the script and passing the path to the last diskprint tarball of your sequence, and the root directory of where your results will be planted.
 For instance, the following commands:

     cd src/
     ./do_difference_workflow.sh /Volumes/DiskPrintStore/8504-1/7895-1/8504-1-7895-1-40.tar.gz results